4E71-NOP/FlexibleLampStack/readme.md

 * Include vsftpd
 * Include some CMS like wordpress, dupral etc.

 I'm open to suggestions.
-Feel fre to open a request in the corresponding section of this depot if you want to.
+Feel free to open a request in the corresponding section of this depot.

 # Bugs
 I'll do my best to help.